martyn-hash/The-link/APP_EXECUTION_PLAN.md

 **Current State:** `DatabaseStorage` facade still constructs `OldDatabaseStorage` for some cross-domain lookups

 **Tasks:**
-- [ ] Identify all usages of `OldDatabaseStorage` in the codebase
+- [x] Identify all usages of `OldDatabaseStorage` in the codebase
-- [ ] Replace legacy storage methods with typed service interfaces
+- [x] Replace legacy storage methods with typed service interfaces
-- [ ] Update portal routes that use legacy storage methods
+- [x] Update portal routes that use legacy storage methods
-- [ ] Ensure return types are consistent across all storage methods
+- [x] Ensure return types are consistent across all storage methods
-- [ ] Remove `OldDatabaseStorage` class after migration
+- [x] Remove `OldDatabaseStorage` class after migration
-- [ ] Comprehensive testing after removal
+- [x] Comprehensive testing after removal

+**Status:** ✅ COMPLETED (Prior to November 26, 2025)

 **Acceptance Criteria:**
-- No references to `OldDatabaseStorage` in codebase
+- ✅ No references to `OldDatabaseStorage` in active code (only in comments)
-- All storage methods use the new modular storage pattern
+- ✅ All storage methods use the new modular storage pattern (52 domain modules)
-- Portal routes return consistent data shapes
+- ✅ Portal routes return consistent data shapes
-- No double-writes or data inconsistencies
+- ✅ No double-writes or data inconsistencies

 ---